 I often recommend them to my clients and I regularly use them myself.
 In fact, if you’ve been around here awhile you may have seen some of them before.

 But I want you to have them all in one place right now, at your fingertips.
-Because no matter what happens, the more emotionally filled up we are the better we’ll be in the long run.
+Because no matter what happens, the more emotionally filled up you are the better you’ll be able to manage your anxiety and regain a sense of control in the long run.

 Breathing is almost always good (unless you’re feeing panicky and hyperventilating).

-A deep breath is often an almost automatic go-to during anxious times: step back, pause, take a breath.
+A deep breath can be an automatic go-to during anxious times, and you may know about the STOP technique: Stop, Take a Breath, Observe, Proceed.
 Repeat as many times as needed.

 That’s why I love this series of short videos from Debbie Augenthaler.
 The techniques are easy and simple, and as Debbie says they help a lot when you’re feeling anxious, stressed or overwhelmed.